alexeybusygin/ShippingRates/README.md

 .NET wrapper to UPS, FedEx, USPS, and DHL APIs.
 Use it to retrieve shipping rates from these carriers.

+## UPS Breaking Changes

+UPS has deprecated access key authentication in favor of an OAuth 2.0 security model for all APIs.
+Beginning June 3, 2024, access keys will no longer be supported.
+More details at the UPS site: https://developer.ups.com/oauth-developer-guide?loc=en_US

+The new authentication model is implemented in the package version 2.0, right now in Beta: https://www.nuget.org/packages/ShippingRates/2.0.215-beta

 ## How to Install

 Available in the [NuGet Gallery](http://nuget.org/packages/ShippingRates):